neskor-b/React-state-management/README.md

-A pet project in which I practice popular statefulness for React.
+A pet project in which I practice popular state managers for React.
-It's a regular todo app in use with different state managers
+It's a regular todo app in use with different state managers for comparison